 While these rapid tests are helpful when it comes to identifying a lot of cases of COVID-19, they’re not always quite as good as polymerase chain reaction (PCR or molecular) tests.
 That’s why the CDC recommends getting a PCR test if your rapid antigen test was inconclusive, or even if it was negative but you have a known exposure or symptoms of COVID-19 (CDC, 2021a).

 Why are some tests inconclusive?

 There are a few things that can make a COVID-19 test come back inconclusive.
-Sometimes, the issue is that the sample wasn’t collected properly.
+Sometimes, the sample wasn’t collected properly.
 This is particularly true of at-home tests where the process can be a little tricky, especially if you’re not a seasoned medical professional.

 But even experienced professionals can make mistakes, so if your sample was sent to a lab for analysis or performed by a medical professional, you still might get inconclusive results.
 Each test has a few different steps, and each step can be an opportunity for error.

 Inconclusive results aren’t always the result of an error.
 In fact, someone with COVID-19 might have an inconclusive test if they were tested very early in their infection—a time at which they might be most contagious.

 That’s why if you received an inconclusive test result, the first thing you should do is isolate (CDC, 2021b).
 Inconclusive doesn’t mean you don’t have COVID-19, and if you have symptoms of COVID-19 or if you’ve been exposed to a person who has tested positive, your best bet is to stay home to avoid further spread of the virus.